 Indeed, this is why before his works there is often a suspension of judgment due to a domineering pictorial haze or as he calls it “beast mode”, creative practice in which the artist feels more like an animal guided by his instinct and intuition.
 Van Lith does not discriminate between conscious actions and possibilities, between luck and deliberate gestures.
 The result is energetic and dynamic works that exist in a perpetually open dialogue between the conscious and subconscious.

 Gijs van Lith, born in 1984, received his education at the art academy AKV St Joost in ‘s-Hertogenbosch (NL).
 After earning his bachelor’s degree, he obtained his master’s degree at the same academy a few years later in 2013.
 The work of Gijs van Lith quickly caught the attention of the artistic world; the artist has been nominated for several prestigious prizes for young artists and in 2009 he won the Thieme Art Young Talent Award.
 Meanwhile, his work is also gaining international prominence and is being included in national and international private and corporate collections.
 He has previously exhibited in New York, London, Düsseldorf, Brussels, Copenhagen and Amsterdam.
 Van Lith was also invited for a recidency in Koln at Lesien Art Foundation and at the CCA Andratx in Mallorca.
 He exhibited a monumental installation during his solo-exhibition at the Kunsthal Rotterdam in 2018.
-And Van Lith has a solo exhibition coming up in 2019 in Het Noordbrabants Museum in the Netherlands.
+And in 2020 Van Lith is featured in the duo exhibition ‘En dehors des murs du palais’ with artist Henk Visch in Het Noordbrabants Museum in the Netherlands.